Identifying opportunities to sell to government

 Under a Limited Tender the ATM is open only to those potential suppliers that are invited to submit a response.
 When applying this procurement method, some of the procedural rules that are relevant to open tendering are not required.

 This method is common for procurement below the relevant thresholds, or from existing arrangements such as a Standing Offer.

 When contracting over the threshold amounts, Government organisations can only use the Limited Tender approach when their circumstances are permitted under a Limited Tender Condition, or by an Exemption.
 A list of these is set out in the Commonwealth Procurement Rules (paragraph 10.3 and Appendix A respectively).

 Is every government purchase advertised and can any business respond?

 Generally speaking, all Government requirements valued above $80,000 are advertised publicly via AusTender and are open to any business that wants to respond.
 This approach encourages fair competition and helps achieve the best value for money.
 There are some exemptions from this rule.

 Low value purchases do not have to be advertised publicly.

 What is AusTender?

 AusTender is a free procurement information system operated by the Australian Government.
 It provides centralised publication of Australian Government business opportunities, annual procurement plans and contracts awarded.

-If you have registered as a user on AusTender, AusTender can automatically match business opportunities with the areas of interest that are specified in the profile for your business when you registered.
+If you have registered as a user on AusTender, AusTender will automatically match business opportunities with the areas of interest specified in the profile for your business when you registered.
 You will be sent an email summarising ATMs that match your profile along with links to download the ATM documents and details about who to contact if you have any questions about the opportunity.

-You will find all open approaches to the market advertised online through AusTender (www.tenders.gov.au).
+You will find all open approaches to the market advertised online through AusTender.

 There are a number of basic categories of information listed on AusTender: